cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

     - Exhibited on ProTV 3 in [my home world](https://vrchat.com/home/launch?worldId=wrld_f79b0387-d681-409a-bbe8-4a40cc8528ce).

 ### ^ Resonite (Proton, [see here](https://lvra.gitlab.io/docs/resonite/))
 - Live branch (default).
-The splittening is underway.
+The splittening is underway and at time of writing does not have VR support reimplemented yet.
 - Using GE-Proton9-20-rtsp16, same as VRChat.
 - Modding with ResoniteModLoader and Resolute.
 People recommend Monkeyloader these days, for me some RML mods just don't seem to do anything (such as ResonitePlatformSpoof, NoTankControls)
 - Seems to lock up every now and then with "Engine has not been responding for X seconds" in the log.
 No clear cause, and only started happening recently without any Resonite updates.
 Both Desktop and VR modes.
+- Full-body tracking (FBT):
+  - Does not calibrate.
+Trackers do not have roles and as such Resonite doesn't know what to do with them.

 ### ^ Beat Saber (Modded)
 - Modding with [Beat Saber Mod Manager](https://github.com/affederaffe/BeatSaberModManager).